laoban-dev/laoban-dev.github.io/docs/laoban/GETTING.STARTED.md

 Take a look at what has changed.
 None of the `package.json` files have been changed.
 You can look at the created files.

-It is quite likely that you have the

 ## Check for impact

 ```shell
 laoban admin analyze --showimpact
 ```
 This will show you if running `laoban update` would change your package.json.
 Probably it will!
-Unless you use precisely the same version of typescript as laoban...
-The changes are typically the version of typescript/react, or parts of the package.json that the default templates don't know about.
+Unless you use precisely the same version of typescript as laoban.
+The changes are typically the version of typescript/react, or parts of the package.json that the default templates doesn't know about.

 ## Update the template